kimadactyl/gfsc/rationale.md

 ## Vision

-GFSC aims to take stock of where we are as people invested in progressive social change, and reject the narratives of the mainstream technology press and culture.
+GFSC aims to take stock of where we are as people invested in progressive social change and reject the narratives of the mainstream technology press and culture.

-Most community organisations don’t have teams of designers or coders, or huge sums of venture capital funding - and yet this is what the vast majority of tech funding and writing is focussed on.
+Most community organisations don’t have teams of designers or coders or huge sums of venture capital funding - and yet this is what the vast majority of tech funding and writing is focussed on.
 Our experiences are not represented in the tech press - finding pragmatic solutions to low-budget problems is not as sexy as new frameworks or fancy technologies.

 Most organisations have individual freelancers, or amateurs splitting a web presence among all their other jobs -- voices rarely, if ever, heard at mainstream events, focussed as they are solely on “best in class” technical solutions, not solving real-life issues.
 And the tech sector has profoundly failed to provide solutions for, or educate en masse, internet citizens to have the digital tools that are essential for a functioning democracy.

 Perhaps this is most keenly shown in the term "user".
 An industry-standard term that reduces citizens to keyboard operators, prospects, customers.
-One that immediately states that the only social text we care about is that between human and machine - not seeing people as holstic beings inhabiting many spaces, with many needs.
-We need to find better ways of communicating what we do, and create a technological practice that's primarily about people and communities, not technologies.
+One that immediately states that the only social text we care about is that between human and machine - not seeing people as holistic beings inhabiting many spaces, with many needs.
+We need to find better ways of communicating what we do and create a technological practice that's primarily about people and communities, not technologies.
 GFSC is just the first step in realising this vision.

 _More to come.
 Please [get in touch](/contact) if you want to contribute to this vision._